 ‘The carefully crafted poems of Complete Physical draw on Neilson’s experiences as a doctor to explore the limits of compassion.
 The poems express both the empathy of the doctor for the suffering of his patients and the steely-eyed detachment needed to survive in so much anguish and death.
 Neilson uses the discipline of rhythm and metaphor to speak directly to both the pain in illness and the joy of the life well lived in ways that recall the best of Alden Nowlan.’

 ‘In the great tradition of poetry by doctors, Complete Physical arrives not as a book of spare notes pinned to the refrigerator, but with all the gore, heroics, tender compassion, and sorrow of the dedicated physician washing his hands of the bloody day.
 Shane Neilson is a fine poet.’

-Shane Neilson is a family physician who published his first trade book of poems, Meniscus, with Biblioasis in 2009.
-In addition to several collections of poetry, Neilson has published in the genre of memoir, short fiction, biography and literary criticism, and his work has been widely anthologized in poetry, nonfiction, and medical journals.
-In his medical doctor and writing practices, he focuses on mental illness, pain, and disability.
-He currently acts as editor for Victoria, B.C. publisher Frog Hollow Press.
-Though he currently lives in Oakville, Ontario, all of his work is rooted in rural New Brunswick.
+Shane Neilson is a poet and physician who, in addition to several collections of poetry, has published in the genres of memoir, short fiction, biography and literary criticism.
+He is currently a fellow of the College of Family Physicians of Canada, a Vanier Scholar at McMaster University and editor for Victoria, B.C. publisher Frog Hollow Press.
+Though he lives in Oakville, Ontario, all of his work is rooted in rural New Brunswick.